kckuei/masmx86-assembly-final-proj/README.md

 The program implements two helper macros, `mGetString` and `mDisplayString`. `mGetString` prompts, gets and returns user input as an ascii string. `mDisplayStrin`g takes a supplied ascii string, and prints it.
 The two macros work in concert with two procedures `ReadVal` and `WriteVal`, which essessentially replace the Irvine procedures, `ReadInt` and `WriteInt`, respectively.

-`ReadVal` works by taking the return ascii string from invoking `mGetString`, converting it to a `SDWORD`, validating it, then returning it to the main scope where it gets saved to a `SDWORD` array.  `WriteVal` works by taking passed `SDWORD` values, converting them to ascii strings or `BYTE` arrays, and then printing the strings by invoking `mDisplayString`.
+`ReadVal` works by taking the return ascii string from invoking `mGetString`, converting it to a `SDWORD`, validating, and then returning it.  `WriteVal` works by taking passed `SDWORD` values, converting them to ascii strings or `BYTE` arrays, and then printing the strings by invoking `mDisplayString`.

-## Other Implementation Notes
+## Implementation Notes and Concepts

 ### ReadVal Implementation
-Converts an ascii string to SDWORD using the following algorithm, written in high-level language (python):
+Converts an ascii string to SDWORD using the following algorithm, written in a high-level programming language (python):

 ```python
  numInt = 0